Company Interview Guide

 Initial call covering your background and interest in Apple.
 The recruiter assesses role fit and gauges your experience with large-scale data systems.
 Apple is famously secretive, so expect limited detail about the specific team until later stages.
 The recruiter will ask about your experience with data pipelines, SQL proficiency, and comfort with ambiguity.

-*Ask which organization the role sits in: Apple Maps, Siri, Services, or Hardware Engineering all have DE teams
+*Ask which organization the role sits in: Apple Maps, Siri, Services, Health, or Hardware Engineering all have DE teams

 *Apple values privacy deeply; mention any experience with differential privacy, anonymization, or privacy-preserving analytics